Charles Ebden: Political career

 In 1854 Ebden travelled to England, returning in 1856.
-Later that year he arranged for the construction of a holiday house, Black Rock House, which was completed in 1858; it was located near Brighton, Victoria (at what is now Ebden Avenue in Black Rock).
+Later that year he arranged for the construction of a holiday house, Black Rock House, which was completed in 1858; it was located near Brighton (at what is now Ebden Avenue in Black Rock).
 At one point Ebden rented the house for six months to the Governor of Victoria, Sir Henry Barkly.

 Also in 1856, Ebden stood for election to the newly established Legislative Assembly of Victoria in the district of Melbourne.
 Linked to the faction of John O'Shanassy, which sought to position itself as something of an opposition to the incumbent government of William Haines, but Ebden failed to be elected; indeed, he finished last.
 In March 1857 however, he was elected in the district of Brighton, and was Treasurer of Victoria under Haines' second government.

 Ebden maintained his pastoralist interests alongside his parliamentary career.
 In the late 1850s he owned nearly 500000 acre near Kerang.
 In 1858 he and his son-in-law subdivided the 370000 acre Reedy Lake run near Swan Hill, selling one lot to Thomas Browne for £24,000; serendipitously the exorbitant price seems to have pushed Browne into insolvency, prompting him to commence his literary career under the pen-name Rolf Boldrewood.

-Ebden was chairman of the St Kilda and Brighton Railway Company.
+Ebden was chairman of the St Kilda & Brighton Railway Company.

 Ebden was aligned with Premier William Nicholson following the 1859 election, but declined to join Nicholson's ministry on the basis that his perceived views on land reform would jeopardise the passage of Nicholson's land reform legislation (which ultimately became the Land Act 1860).
 He reconciled with O'Shanassy in 1860, and after the defeat of the Nicholson government in November of that year, the two provided a base of conservative support for a more radical ministry led by Richard Heales, who succeeded Nicholson as Premier.
 However, they provided Heales with little real support, and indeed Ebden resigned from the Legislative Assembly in May 1861 and returned to England.